numba/llvmlite/docs/source/user-guide/ir/types.rst

    # ... continue using llvmlite ...

-When Opaque Pointers are enabled (by disabling Typed Pointers), the pointer type is represented using:
+Opaque Pointers can be created by using:

 .. class:: PointerType(addrspace=0)
    :no-index: